Code-Institute-Submissions/Wbwren-bitcoin-technical-indicators_AprResub/README.md

 # Administrator CRUD Functionality

-Super user can edit bitcoin price data undert the account section in nav
+Super user can edit bitcoin price data under the account section in nav

+# Acknowledgments
+A special thanks to my mentor Brian Macharia for his invaluable guidance throughout this project and the the entire program.